 In case of Government Companies, the first auditor would be appointed by the Auditor-General of India and Comptroller within 60 days from the date of registration of the company and in case the Auditor-General of India and Comptroller does not appoint such auditor within the said term period, the Board of Directors of the company would appoint such auditor within the next 30 days.
 The first auditor may hold office till the conclusion of the 1st Annual General Meeting.

 The appointment of auditors (other than the first auditors) is required to be done by the members of the company in the general meeting.
 The auditor appointed at the general meeting holds office from the conclusion of that meeting, with the meeting wherein such appointment being counted as the first meeting.

 However, where the casual vacancy is created in the office of auditor due to registration, the approval of members is required to be obtained within a period of 3 months from the recommendation date of the Board.
 Such auditor may hold office until the conclusion of the next annual general meeting.
 For the appointment of the subsequent auditor, it is mandatory for the Company to file ADT-1 within 15 days of appointing the auditor.

 Failure to Appoint Auditor

-In case of failure of the Board of Directors to appoint an Auditor, within 30 days of incorporation of company, then the Board should inform the members of the company about the failure to appoint Auditor.
-The members can then within 90 days at an extraordinary general meeting, appoint and auditor and the auditor would hold office till the conclusion of the first annual general meeting.
+In case of failure of the Board of Directors to appoint an Auditor, within 30 days of incorporation of the company, then the Board should inform the members of the company about the failure to appoint Auditor.
+The members can then within 90 days at an extraordinary general meeting, appoint an auditor and the auditor would hold office till the conclusion of the first annual general meeting.